guy1nTheChair/solutions-engg-assignment/README.md

 5. Provide a button to retry the verification flow at any point.
 6. Capture the data for each user and store in a database.
 7. Expose Admin flows to the admin to view the data of all users and view the analytics
-8. Analytics can be list/view of (you are free to choose the how you present the information)
+8. Analytics can be list/view of (you are free to choose how you present the information)
     - total KYC attempted,
     - total KYC successful,
     - total KYC failed,